dotnet/docs/docs/architecture/cloud-native/definition.md

 Chances are you’re not in the message broker, database or identity server business.
 So, then, why incur the cost and complexity of owning these items when someone else can do it better and for less?
 No matter how skilled you may be, it is unlikely that you will be able to match the reliability and performance, say, of the fully-managed [Azure SQL Database](https://azure.microsoft.com/services/sql-database/) service in Azure.
 That Microsoft team that owns it lives and breathes databases, 24/7 - that’s their business.
 While you, on the other hand, sell consumer items, provide medical services, or deliver packages.
 Do what you're good at and let others help you with the rest.
 Focus your effort on building outstanding customer functionality, not becoming experts in 3rd party/open-source backing services.

-All that said, cloud native systems are best built leveraging managed backing services from a cloud provider.
+With all that said, cloud native systems are best built leveraging managed backing services from a cloud provider.
 Cloud providers manage these resources at scale and bear the responsibility for security, scalability, and maintenance.
 You can also count on comprehensive monitoring, configurable redundancy, and availability – built into the service.
-They are battle-tested, performant and ready to go!
+They are battle-tested, performant, and ready to go!

 As they are built on top of existing cloud technologies, these services are infinitely more agile and flexible than traditional offerings.
 The inherent benefits of scalability and resiliency make them an attractive proposition for developers.
 And like everything in the cloud, they are constantly tuned and optimized for speed, security, and performance.